 Shopkick is currently partnered with more than 250,000 retail locations, so you can definitely find a way to earn cash back with this app if you live in the United States.

-None of the above applications will earn you hundreds of dollars per month (unless you have a serious shopping budget).
+None of the apps in this list are going to earn hundreds of dollars per month (unless you have a serious shopping budget).

 However, if you take advantage of a few of these popular reward apps, you might be surprised at how much you can earn annually.

-They might seem tedious or irrelevant at the start, but even completely passive reward apps like Drop or receipt scanning apps like Receipt Hog can make a difference over time.
+They might seem tedious or irrelevant at the start, but even completely passive reward apps like Dosh or receipt scanning apps like Receipt Hog can make a difference over time.

-Even implementing a few of these programs will earn you a couple of free gift cards every year, so you might as well try them out!
+If you implement a few of these apps, you will earn a couple of free gift cards every year, so you might as well try them out!